 - Jeff is two years old and roughly 69 pounds

-"We've made all of our volunteers aware of the situation," said Kimberly McNeeley, the interim chief animal services officer.
+"We've made all of our volunteers aware of the situation," said Kimberly McNeeley, the interim chief animal services officer, in June.
 "We've asked our volunteers to help us be vigilant in making sure something like this never occurs again, and we've also asked them if they've seen something that they think is worthy of reporting to us that they please share any information and some folks have come forward and done so."

 While the staff is investigating possible outcomes, such as transfers to other rescues or foster replacement, the dogs are missing and presumed to be stolen, the center said.

 An animal center spokeswoman said they "exhausted all resources" before determining the dogs were stolen.